rwieruch/blog_robinwieruch_content/blog/react-starter/index.md

 **Why it may not be the default in React's documentation:**

+* framework agnostic
-* framework agnostic (React is not its poster child)
+  * React is not Astro's priority
-* not aligning with React's new features (e.g. React Server Components)
+* not aligning with React's new features
-* Gatsby may have been chosen as
+  * e.g. React Server Components
+    * uses island architecture with selective hydration instead
+* full page reloads on every link click
+  * therefore not the best UX for navigation
+  * which would be solved better in Next with RSC eventually
+* instead Gatsby made it on the list of recommended starters
   * first-class React solution
+  * which integrates with React's features on an architectural level
   * with closer bonds to the React core team

 ## More options to start a React project ...